FronkonGames/Dawn-Of-The-Cards/content/article/dragging_and_dropping_3d_cards.md

 In each frame we must calculate:

-* The velocity vector, or offset, of the card.
+- The velocity vector, or offset, of the card.
-* Calculate the pitch and roll depending on each axis and its force (__pitchForce__ and __rollForce__).
+- Calculate the pitch and roll depending on each axis and its force (__pitchForce__ and __rollForce__).
-* Limit the angles to the valid ranges.
+- Limit the angles to the valid ranges.
-* Calculate the angles.
+- Calculate the angles and over time (__restTime__) tend to zero.
-* Apply the angles to the rotation of the card.
+- Apply the angles to the rotation of the card.

-The speed vector is very simple, just subtract the current position from the position of the previous frame.
+The offset vector is very simple, just subtract the current position from the position of the previous frame.

 ```c#
 Vector3 currentPosition = card.position;